 The revolutions of 1905 and 1917 were preceded by a century of reform and reaction in Russia.
 The 19th century was a tumultuous one for the empire, full of demands for change, attempts at reform and uncertain outcomes.
-The first significant threat to tsarist autocracy came in December 1825, when army officers led an uprising against the new emperor, Nicholas I. The Decembrist revolt, as it became known, was more attempted palace coup than a legitimate democratic revolution – nevertheless the Decembrist rebels were liberal in their political views.
-The Decembrist uprising of 3,000 men was eventually crushed by the tsar, however it prompt him to examine the empire and its tensions.
+The first significant threat to tsarist autocracy came in December 1825, when army officers led an uprising against the new emperor, Nicholas I. The Decembrist revolt, as it became known, was more attempted palace coup than a legitimate democratic revolution – nevertheless, the Decembrist rebels were liberal in their political views.
+The Decembrist uprising of 3,000 men was eventually crushed by the tsar but it prompted him to examine the empire and its tensions.

 The disastrous outcomes of the Crimean War prompted the tsar, Alexander II, to consider reforms, particularly the abolition of serfdom.
 By bringing an end to this medieval concept, in effect a form of bonded slavery, Alexander hoped that agricultural production could be modernised and made more efficient.
 This would assist the transformation of Russia from a backward agricultural economy into a modern industrial and capitalist economy.
 The idea of bringing an end to serfdom was hardly new.
 It had been suggested several times before but was always resisted by the conservative land-owning nobility, who benefited from the profits and status generated by serfdom.